quantnetwork/overledger-sdk-javascript/examples/bitcoin-scripts/README.md

 The examples are supporting three types of scripts addresses:

-* `p2sh`: pay-to-script-hash which is the legacy type of script for smart contract addresses
+* `p2sh`: pay-to-script-hash which is the legacy type of script for smart contract addresses.
 * `p2wsh`: pay-to-witness-script-hash which is the SegWit (Segregated Witness) type of script for smart contract addresses
 * `p2sh-p2wsh`: nested witness script hash used to wrap a witness script hash `p2wsh` address within a legacy `p2sh` script type address, used in the wallets which are not supporting SegWit (Segregated Witness) transactions.